 Learn more on our parks strategic plan page.

-Parkland acquisition strategy 2025 Planned to start in 2024
+Parkland acquisition strategy 2025 On track

 Grand River park strategy 2025 On track